 DHHS anticipates this bill will have a significant impact on the Medicaid pharmacy program.
 This bill authorizes DHHS to assume direct responsibility for Medicaid pharmacy services or administer the Medicaid pharmacy benefit program with no more than two Medicaid-managed care organization pharmacy benefit managers.
-DHHS reports it currently uses five Medicaidmanaged care organization pharmacy benefit managers.
-DHHS is working to provide additional analysis for this bill.
-The fiscal impact of this bill on DHHS is pending, contingent upon additional analysis from the agency.
+DHHS reports it currently uses five Medicaid-managed care organization pharmacy benefit managers.
+DHHS anticipates a significant undetermined cost to comply with this requirement.
+DHHS also this bill's requirement that a PBM must not reimburse a pharmacy or pharmacist for a prescription drug or pharmacy service in an amount less than 104 percent of the National Average Drug Acquisition Cost (NADAC) plus a professional dispensing fee will create a recurring expenditure impact of at least \$100,000,000, of which 30 percent, or \$30,000,000, will be from state funds.

-This bill will increase DOI's oversight duties necessitating a new online complaint system with a non-recurring expense totaling approximately \$10,000.
+This bill will increase DOI's oversight duties, necessitating a new online complaint system with a non-recurring expense totaling approximately \$10,000.
 DOI also indicated it may need 1.0 FTE at an expense of \$73,500 of which \$52,500 is salary and \$21,000 is fringe.
 The total cost to DOI will range from \$10,000 to \$83,500, depending upon whether an FTE is required.
 DOI will request an increase in General Fund appropriations for these expenses.

-Judicial anticipates this bill may increase the caseload in Circuit Court.
+Judicial anticipates this bill may increase the caseload in circuit court.
 Judicial anticipates that the increase in cases can be initially managed within existing appropriations.
 However, Judicial indicated that if the increase in the caseload is significant, it will request additional General Fund appropriations.